 Definition and Epidemiology of Endometrial Hyperplasia

-The endometrium is the innermost layer of the uterus; the other layers are the myometrium and perimetrium.
-Endometrial hyperplasia is an increase in the number of cells in the endometrium of the uterus.
+The endometrium is the uterine lining or the innermost layer of the uterus; the other layers are the myometrium and perimetrium.
+Endometrial hyperplasia is an abnormal thickening of the endometrium suspected when the endometrial thickness is ≥ 5 mm in postmenopausal women and > 1 cm in premenopausal women.
 In some cases, it is associated with malignancy.

 The incidence of endometrial hyperplasia is 133 women per 100,000 per year.
-Most cases occur in the postmenopausal years, often 50 to 54 years of age.
+Most cases occur after menopause, in women from 50 to 54 years of age.
 Atypical hyperplasia is seen most commonly in 60- to 64-year-olds.
-Estimates of incidence are believed to be low because many women do not report symptoms to their doctors or report after symptoms remit.
+Estimates of incidence are believed to be low because many women do not report their symptoms or report only after symptoms remit.

 Although endometrial hyperplasia occurs mostly in postmenopausal women, it can occur at much younger ages when estrogen is unopposed, as seen in polycystic ovarian syndrome and obesity.